telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/overview.md

 Since the Web Report Designer uses [Kendo UI](https://www.telerik.com/kendo-ui) for its template it is possible to use it even with a custom build instead of using the entire Kendo bundle.
 You may do this using the [gulp build tool](https://docs.telerik.com/kendo-ui/intro/scripts/what-you-need#using-gulp).

 Below you can find the list of widgets that the Web Report Designer requires in order to work properly.
 Note that the widgets have other dependencies.
+We use _Autocomplete_ for the search functionality of the designer.
 The _Touch_ widget is required only for the gestures.
 Kendo's _MVVM_ is a set of few Kendo classes that facilitates the process of separating the model from the view.
 It is used when databinding the KendoUI widgets to some model data.

 Required widgets: